chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

       chmod +x "${EXEC_DIR}/composer"
 ```

 Most build issues are caused by missed dependencies, even when the error message might be misleading.
 Another common reason for build errors are wrong file or directory paths.
+The [melange documentation](https://edu.chainguard.dev/open-source/melange/troubleshooting/) has more pointers to help with debugging, in case you need it.

 As mentioned before, there might be cases where you'll need to first build a dependency, and then use this dependency to build the package you need.